Beyond the Town Beaches

 Just past Zanjice, continue along the coast road to find this quieter alternative.
 The beach is smaller and rockier but never overcrowded.
 The monastery ruins above the beach provide shade and an unusual backdrop.
 Parking is informal, along the road.

-For more on the central coast, see our Budva car hire guide.
+For more on the central coast, see our Budva car rental guide.

 Lustica and Northern Bays